 The Significance of Distractions While Driving Motor Vehicles

-Among the most serious and common of contributors to the increase in auto accident fatalities is the rise in distracted driving cases.
+Among the most serious and common contributors to the increase in auto accident fatalities is the rise in distracted driving cases.
 Although many other factors contribute to such auto accidents, none is more prominent than the factor of distracted driving.
 Other mistakes that people make, such as not buckling up, have remained steady in their numbers from one year to the next; but the number of accidents caused by distraction continues to grow and remains a leading cause of collisions in NC.

-This comes from the use of complex navigation systems, the temptation to check your smart phone, text your friends and family, and look up your favorite songs on mobile devices.
+This comes from the use of complex navigation systems, the temptation to check your smartphone, text your friends and family and look up your favorite songs on mobile devices.
 Then there are the distractions that have always existed and continue to lead to accidents, such as talking to other passengers, fiddling with your radio, eating, or searching for dropped items.

 What Can We Do To Stop the Rise in North Carolina Auto Accident Fatalities?

 Because the rise in technology use has led to a tremendous rise in distracted driving auto accidents and auto accident fatalities, this has led some researchers and seekers of solutions to wonder if the best route forward is to invest more time and money into self-driving vehicles.
-Yet, we are not only seeking solutions to these new issues that arise from technology use, but are also seeking ways of preventing auto accident fatalities that are caused by the same old problems that have been around since people first started driving motor vehicles.
+Yet, we are not only seeking solutions to these new issues that arise from technology use but are also seeking ways of preventing auto accident fatalities that are caused by the same old problems that have been around since people first started driving motor vehicles.
 For this reason, there are campaigns and laws concerning wearing a seatbelt, avoiding drowsy driving, and not getting behind the wheel while intoxicated.

 What Can You Do if Someone You Love Died in a North Carolina Auto Accident?

 While the efforts to investigate, minimize, and prevent auto accident fatalities are welcome news to those who have already lost loved ones to such incidents, they do not bring back those who have been forever lost to those who loved them most.
 If you have lost a loved one to an auto accident that was caused by the negligence of another driver or a faulty mechanical part in a vehicle, then you may be able to seek compensation through a wrongful death auto accident claim.
-Contact a determined North Carolina car accident lawyer at Brown, Moore & Associates to learn more about how we can pursue your claim for compensation.
+Contact a determined North Carolina auto accident lawyer at Brown Moore & Associates to learn more about how we can pursue your claim for compensation.